a-bakos/gazebo-cms/README.md

 # Gazebo CMS - A WIP Rust CMS
-## A thought experiment project inspired by WordPress
+## An experiment project inspired by WordPress

 This is a project for myself to practice and grow my Rust skills.
 The main idea behind this project is to explore and re-create some parts of WordPress using Rust in order to pick up new things, solidify what I've learnt already,